-- Care Transition Intervention (CTI) and Integrated Care Coordination, and Patient Navigation: A Collaboration between Sierra Nevada Memorial Hospital (SNMH), FREED, Western Sierra Medical Clinic (WSMC), and Community Recovery Resources (CoRR) to decrease hospital readmissions - Options Counseling: Staff with partner organizations are trained in a person-centered model of service to assist individuals plan for LTSS needs - Community Transition: Money Follows the Person, California Community Transitions (MFP/CCT)
+- Care Transitions Intervention (CTI)[®] and Integrated Care Coordination: A Collaboration to decrease hospital readmissions that initially included Sierra Nevada Memorial Hospital (SNMH) and FREED.
+Western Sierra Medical Clinic (WSMC) and Community Recovery Resources (CoRR) joined the collaboration later. - Options Counseling: Staff with partner organizations are trained in a person-centered model of service to assist individuals plan for LTSS needs - Community Transition: Money Follows the Person, California Community Transitions (MFP/CCT)

-This Issue Brief presents the Care Transition Intervention (CTI) and Integrated Care Coordination, and Patient Navigation programs.
+This Issue Brief presents the Care Transitions Intervention (CTI)[®] and Integrated Care Coordination programs.

-Care Transition Intervention (CTI) and Integrated Care Coordination, and Patient Navigation
+Care Transitions Intervention (CTI)[®] and Integrated Care Coordination

-Care Transition Intervention (CTI)
+Care Transitions Intervention (CTI)®

-The Care Transition Intervention (CTI) program began in August 2012 in Nevada County.
-The ADRC launched the CTI Program with FREED and Sierra Nevada Memorial Hospital (SNMH), the only local hospital in Western Nevada County.
-The goal was to reduce hospital readmissions and emergency department (ED) visits for individuals who are at high risk of returning to the hospital for care.
+The Care Transitions Intervention (CTI)® program began in August 2012 in Nevada County.
+The ADRC launched the CTI® program with FREED and Sierra Nevada Memorial Hospital (SNMH), the only local hospital in Western Nevada County.
+The Care Transitions Intervention (CTI)® model, created by Eric A. Coleman, MD, MPH, also known as the Skill Transfer ModelTM.
+The Coleman Transitions Intervention Model®, and the Coleman Model® focuses on providing patients and family caregivers with the skills, confidence, and tools they need to assert a more active role in their care and ensure that their needs are met.3 ADRC's goal was to reduce hospital readmissions and emergency department (ED) visits for individuals who are at high risk of returning to the hospital for care following discharge.
 The main strategy used to reduce ED visits and hospital readmissions was to reduce barriers to care that individuals living in rural communities experience.
 Tactics for reducing barriers included helping the individual and family caregivers acquire the necessary knowledge, skills, and abilities to identify resources that can help prevent future decline leading to ED visits and hospital readmissions.
-The federal Administration for Community Living (ACL) augmented FREED'S ADRC funding and supported a full-time care transition coach to implement the program and a program director who helped develop the critical relationship with Sierra Nevada Memorial Hospital.
+The Administration for Community Living (ACL) of the U.S. Department of Health and Human Services supported a full-time Care Transitions Coach® 4 to implement the program and a program director who helped develop the critical relationship with Sierra Nevada Memorial Hospital.
+ACL serves as the Federal agency responsible for increasing access to community supports, while focusing attention and resources on the unique needs of older Americans and people with disabilities across the lifespan.5